This article explains the logic of utilizing debits and credits in the recording of transactions.

 Increases in liability, equity and revenue accounts are reflected on the right side of the “T”, while decreases are reflected on the left side.
 So to increase a liability we credit it, to decrease a liability we debit it.

 The logic of these rules follows directly from the location of the accounts in the basic accounting equation.
 The left side of the accounting equation includes all the asset accounts and the right side contains all the liability and equity accounts.
-To increase an asset account, remember that the assets are on the left side of the fundamental equation, and so you record an entry on the left side of the “T”.
-To increase an equity or liability account, remember that these accounts are located on the right side of the fundamental equation, and so you record an entry on the right side of the “T”.
+To increase an asset account, remember that the assets are on the left side of the fundamental equation, and so you record a debit entry on the left side of the “T”.
+To increase an equity or liability account, remember that these accounts are located on the right side of the fundamental equation, and so you record a credit entry on the right side of the “T”.

 This reasoning also works for revenue and expense accounts.
 Recall that revenues are increases in equity and expenses are decreases in equity: